-The tenth-generation F-150, sold from 1997 to 2004, marked a sea change in pickup trucks.
-Ever more the choice of commuters and daily drivers, the F-150 grew far more shapely and rounded in this generation--mimicking the lines of some of Ford's passenger cars.
+The 10th-generation F-150, sold from 1997 to 2004, marked a sea change in pickup trucks.
+Ever more the choice of commuters and daily drivers, the F-150 grew far more shapely and rounded in this generation—mimicking the lines of some of Ford's passenger cars.
 The old, squared-off truck was continued for a while, until Ford could tell if pickup-truck drivers would approve of the new looks.
 They did: The F-Series retained its best-selling title and grew even more popular.
 New engines came with the new body style, including versions of the Ford "modular" 4.6-liter and 5.4-liter V-8 that would prove very durable.
-The usual two- and four-door and extended-cab versions were available, as were four-wheel drive and a four-speed automatic, along with heavy-duty F-250 versions.
+The usual two- and four-door and extended-cab versions were available, as were four-wheel drive and a 4-speed automatic, along with heavy-duty F-250 versions.
 Special editions introduced in this generation included the SVT Lightning, the Harley-Davidson F-150, and the King Ranch edition.
 Safety ratings were poor, though, and while this F-150 had good reliability, its cruise-control system was involved in a major recall for the potential of causing a fire.
 This F-150 spawned a short-lived Lincoln Blackwood version, along with the longer-living Ford Expedition and Lincoln Navigator SUVs.

-The eleventh-generation F-150 arrived in 2004 and began to revert the truck's shape to its more angular past.
+The 11th-generation F-150 arrived in 2004 and began to revert the truck's shape to its more angular past.
 A more upright grille, and more squared-off window openings were the hallmarks of the design.
 While it didn't change much mechanically, it did introduce standard curtain airbags and stability control to the full-size pickup range at Ford.
-The company put special attention into reducing the truck's cost and complexity, making it easier to build--and even more reliable.
+The company put special attention into reducing the truck's cost and complexity, making it easier to build—and even more reliable.
 By some measures, it was considered the most reliable pickup truck ever built.
-Ford attempted another Lincoln pickup from this generation--the Lincoln Mark LT, which like the Blackwood before it, was a sales flop.
+Ford attempted another Lincoln pickup from this generation—the Lincoln Mark LT, which like the Blackwood before it, was a sales flop.

 The last of a long line

 In 2011, the F-150 received its most comprehensive powertrain update.
-To go with its cutting-edge technology--including Bluetooth, SYNC voice control, even ventilated front seats--the F-150 gained four new engines, all teamed with a six-speed automatic transmission.
+To go with its cutting-edge technology—including Bluetooth, SYNC voice control, even ventilated front seats—the F-150 gained four new engines, all teamed with a 6-speed automatic transmission.
 A 302-horsepower V-6 rejoined the lineup for the first time in more than a decade, and delivers the F-150's best gas mileage, at 17/23 mpg; turbocharging a version of the engine created the EcoBoost, with 365 horsepower and a towing capacity of 11,300 pounds.
 A 5.0-liter V-8 with 360 hp brought Mustang-style engine noises to the full-size truck, along with 15/21-mpg fuel economy.
 Finally, there was a 6.2-liter V-8, with 411 hp and 13/18 mpg fuel economy, offered in the most upscale F-150s as well as the off-road Raptor.

 For the 2012 model year, Ford added a new automatic all-wheel-drive mode to some 4x4 F-150s, and swapped out limited-slip differentials for an electronically simulated limited-slip function.
 Then on the 2013 Ford F-150, the automaker added MyFord Touch's suite of voice, steering-wheel, and LCD touchscreen controls to the pickup, with other minor changes to the front end, including high-intensity discharge headlamps to some models.
 The King Ranch model returned as well, with a new black interior choice and standard MyFord Touch, for a base price of more than $44,000.

 In this generation, the F-150 came in a host of cab, bed, powertrain, and suspension variations.
 Three cab configurations with multiple wheelbases and box lengths each were offered, providing choices to satisfy just about any trucker's need with the F-150.
-Properly outfitted, this F-150 could tow 11,300 pounds--while earning top crash-test scores (including IIHS Top Safety Pick status and a 'good' rating in the roof-strength test).
+Properly outfitted, this F-150 could tow 11,300 pounds—while earning top crash-test scores (including IIHS Top Safety Pick status and a "Good" rating in the roof-strength test).
 Unlike GM's pickups, there was no Hybrid edition, and the F-150 fell behind the Ram's excellent ride quality.
-However, this F-150 had a well-built cabin, excellent shift quality and comfortable seats--as well as the off-road-ready Raptor model and some of the most up-to-date luxury features found on any truck.
+However, this F-150 had a well-built cabin, excellent shift quality and comfortable seats—as well as the off-road-ready Raptor model and some of the most up-to-date luxury features found on any truck.